There is more to experience, see, hear, taste, touch, smell, feel, and learn than can be done in one lifetime.

-This doesn’t have to be a huge commitment up front.
-You can simply start with either one meal per week or one day per week.
-You can eat something you’ve never had before or something that you’ve had previously but haven’t had for a while.
+This doesn’t have to be a huge commitment upfront.
+You can start with either one meal or one day per week.
+You can eat something you’ve never had or haven’t had for a while.

 I’ve tested this out for myself.
-When I tracked my protein, fat, and carbohydrates on www.MyFitnessPal.com (it’s free), I saw that I already had enough protein for the day before I factored in any animal-based protein, including meat.
+When I tracked my protein, fat, and carbohydrates on www.MyFitnessPal.com (free to use), I saw that I already had enough protein for the day before I factored in any animal-based protein.
 This happened consistently.
 It showed me proof that plants are enough and helped me switch to being vegan.

 “Setting aside the health benefits, how often do you get that kind of incredible win-win where you can really transform the planet?
 And it’s possible.
-You gotta check the facts for yourselves.
-You’re not gonna believe it hearing it from me.
-But I wanna challenge everybody here.
-If you’re an environmentalist – I say – my challenge is: You can’t be an environmentalist, you can’t be an ocean steward without truly walking the walk.
-And you can’t walk the walk in the world of the future — the world ahead of us, the world of our children — not eating a plant-based diet.
+You (have to) check the facts for yourselves.
+You’re not (going to) believe it hearing it from me.
+But I (want to) challenge everybody here.
+If you’re an environmentalist, … my challenge is: You can’t be an environmentalist; you can’t be an ocean steward without truly walking the walk.
+And you can’t walk the walk in the world of the future – the world ahead of us, the world of our children – not eating a plant-based diet.
 That’s my challenge.
 You can check the facts for yourselves.” – James Cameron

 2. What You Drink

-Chances are you don’t drink enough water.
-I know I don’t.
+Chances are you need to drink more water.
 It’s a common thing for people to be chronically dehydrated.
 I understand.
 Water can be boring.

 So, what else can you have besides water?

 “Stop drinking only water, and use a little wine because of your stomach and your frequent illnesses.” – I Timothy 5:23

 Notice that the words are “a little wine.”
 It’s not an excuse to get drunk.